 Alkali Flat Trail - The hardest hike in the park, a 5 mile trail that goes around the edge of what was Lake Otero.
 It goes up and down dunes the entire trail.

 The sunrise and sunset are stunning at White Sands.
 The pure white sands reflect the colors of the sky making a beautiful sight to behold.
 A Sunset Stroll with a ranger is offered daily, starting an hour before sunset.
 The walk is about 1 mile and you’ll learn about the parks’ ecosystem on the way.
-As of this writing, Sunset Strolls are not being offered as a result of Covid-19.

 White Sands is the perfect place to bring a picnic and some activities to relax and hang out for a few hours or a whole day.
 Along with your sled, it’s great to bring a kite to fly or a football to toss around.
 There are plenty of opportunities to carve out your own space to hang out among the dunes.
 Just be sure to keep track of all of your trash (especially in high winds) and do not leave anything behind.